mc4924/oxnp_test/README.md

 Process that sets up the interprocess data structures (shared memory and mutexes).
 Needs to run before the other processes.

+When run with --remove will destroy the data structures.

 -------------
 **generator.cpp**